Abraham B. Venable: Death and legacy

 Abraham B. Venable was one of the most prominent people to die in the Richmond Theatre fire in 1811.
 His ashes (and those of other victims, including Virginia Governor George William Smith) were placed under a rock at Monumental Church in Richmond.

 His brother Richard Nathaniel Venable, who had served as an officer during the Revolutionary War, would inherit Slate Hill Plantation, as well as continue the family political tradition as a lawyer, state senator and member of the Virginia Constitutional Convention of 1829.
 Their nephew Abraham Watkins Venable would also serve in the U.S. Congress, representing a North Carolina district.
 The family's plantation house survives and is being investigated and restored.
-In 2003 a historical marker was added.].
+In 2003 a historical marker was erected.